The Nutrition-Focused Physical Exam in Long-Term Care

 That said, if it is determined that a resident is malnourished upon admission to an SNF under a Medicare Part A covered stay, it is particularly important to communicate that diagnosis with the resident’s physician, physician assistant, or nurse practitioner, as only these providers can document a diagnosis of malnutrition in a resident’s medical chart.

-Faxing the resident’s provider with the findings and supporting data for a diagnosis of malnutrition is typically the quickest and most efficient way to obtain an active malnutrition diagnosis from the care provider that can then be coded in Section I of the Minimum Data Set (MDS) 3.0.
+Faxing the resident’s provider with the findings and supporting data for a diagnosis of malnutrition is typically the quickest and most efficient way to obtain an active malnutrition diagnosis from the care provider which can then be coded in Section I of the Minimum Data Set (MDS) 3.0.

 Other conditions and services relevant for RDs that increase reimbursement under PDPM include parenteral and enteral feeding, and morbid obesity, defined as a BMI ≥ 40 kg/m2.